spring1843/freedevtool.app/replit.md

 # replit.md

 ## Overview
-freedevtool.app is a web-based collection of 49+ open-source, free, and completely offline developer tools.
+ is a web-based collection of 49+ open-source, free, and completely offline developer tools.
 It offers a wide range of utilities including converters, formatters, encoders, text tools, timing utilities, financial calculators, hardware tests, and generators.
 Designed with privacy in mind, all processing occurs locally without network dependencies, making it suitable for sensitive business environments and air-gapped systems.

 ## User Preferences
 Preferred communication style: Simple, everyday language.